-Some members obtain further benefits by paying AVC's into the Plan.
+In the past, some members obtained further benefits by paying AVC's into the Fund.
 The liabilities in respect of these AVC's are equal to the value of the investments bought by the contributions.
-The objective of the Trustee is to provide a range of funds, which will provide a suitable long term return for members, consistent with members' reasonable expectations.
+The Trustees' objective is to provide a range of funds, which will provide a suitable long term return for members, consistent with members' reasonable expectations.
+The Trustees have appointed the following Investment Managers as providers of AVC.